bdiaz29/Moving-Shot-Extraction-/README.md

 <h1> Caveat  </h1>

 The Stitching process isn't always perfect and so you should always do a manual inspection of the stiches before including them in a dataset.
+I'm still trying to figure out the best approach to dealing with frames that are panning where there is character movement.